 The North American equipment rental industry is highly fragmented and competitive.
-As the largest equipment rental company in the industry, we estimate that we have an approximate 13.3 percent market share in North America based on 2018 total equipment rental industry revenues as measured by the ARA.
-As discussed above, we completed the acquisitions of BakerCorp and BlueLine in July 2018 and October 2018, respectively.
-Estimated market share includes the standalone, pre-acquisition revenues of BakerCorp and BlueLine, and is calculated by dividing total 2018 rental revenue, calculated using ARA's constant currency methodology, by ARA's forecasted 2018 industry revenue.
+As the largest equipment rental company in the industry, we estimate that we have an approximate 13 percent market share in North America based on 2019 total equipment rental industry revenues as measured by the ARA.
+Estimated market share is calculated by dividing our total 2019 North American rental revenue by ARA's forecasted 2019 industry revenue.
 Our competitors primarily include small, independent businesses with one or two rental locations; regional competitors that operate in one or more states; public companies or divisions of public companies that operate nationally or internationally; and equipment vendors and dealers who both sell and rent equipment directly to customers.
 We believe we are well positioned to take advantage of this environment because, as a larger company, we have more resources and certain competitive advantages over our smaller competitors.
 These advantages include greater purchasing power, the ability to provide customers with a broader range of equipment and services, and greater flexibility to transfer equipment among locations in response to, and in anticipation of, customer demand.
 The fragmented nature of the industry and our relatively small market share, however, may adversely impact our ability to mitigate rental rate pressure.